ramsharan47/walmart_analysis/README.md

 python walmart_analysis.py
 ```

+## Deployment

+This project is designed for flexible deployment but still not deployed but can done by using GitHub CI/CD pipeline, flask/django framework, fastapi and aws server or heruko:

 ## Results

 The analysis reveals:
 - Year-over-year sales growth patterns by state
 - Regional profitability differences
 - Top-performing product subcategories across different regions
+### Server Deployment

+For server deployment:
+1. Set up a server with Python and MySQL
+2. Configure database connection parameters in the scripts
+3. Schedule regular runs using cron or similar tools

+### Dashboard Integration

+The visualization components can be integrated with web frameworks:
+1. Use Flask or Django to create a web interface
+2. Embed visualizations in HTML templates
+3. Deploy to a web server for team access

 ## Author